quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Abandoning Initial Packets {#discard-initial}

-Endpoints cease both sending and processing Initial packets when it receives a Handshake packet containing a KEYS_READY frame.
+Endpoints cease both sending and processing Initial packets when it both sends and receives a Handshake packet containing a KEYS_ACTIVE frame.
 Though packets might still be in flight or awaiting acknowledgment, no further Initial packets need to be exchanged beyond this point.
 Initial packet protection keys are discarded (see Section 4.10 of {{QUIC-TLS}}) along with any loss recovery and congestion control state (see Sections 5.3.1.2 and 6.9 of {{QUIC-RECOVERY}}).

 Any data in CRYPTO frames is discarded - and no longer retransmitted - when Initial keys are discarded.